Rhinos women's cricket team: History

 The team were formed in 2020, to compete in Zimbabwe's two new women's domestic competitions: the Fifty50 Challenge and the Women's T20 Cup.
 In the Fifty50 Challenge, the side finished second in the group with four wins from their six matches to qualify for the final.
 In the final, they lost to Mountaineers by 62 runs via the Duckworth–Lewis–Stern method.
 Rhinos batter Josephine Nkomo was the leading-run scorer in the tournament.
 In the Women's T20 Cup, the side finished bottom of the group stage, winning two of their six matches.

 In 2021–22, they again reached the final of the Fifty50 Challenge, finishing second in the group stage, but lost the final to Eagles by 167 runs.
 Rhinos batter Josephine Nkomo was the leading run-scorer in the competition for the second season running.
 They finished third in the Women's T20 Cup.
+In 2022–23, they finished second in the Fifty50 Challenge and third in the Women's T20 Cup.

 Players

 Current squad

-Based on appearances in the 2021–22 season.
+Based on appearances in the 2022–23 season.
 Players in bold have international caps.